 False Accusations

-Without a formal agreement, it is impossible to know how motivated an informant might be.
-And that means a jury is without key information.
-Lastly, when a case is weak, sometimes a prosecutor will use a jailhouse snitch to push their prosecution over the finish line.
+Without a formal agreement, it is impossible to know how motivated an informant might be, leaving the jury without crucial information.
+Furthermore, when a case is weak, prosecutors sometimes rely on a jailhouse snitch to push the prosecution over the finish line.
+How weak a case is is rarely disclosed, so the jury remains unaware of how badly the prosecution may need that witness.
+As a result, innocent people can be convicted based on false accusations.

-For more on this subject, tune into the episode above, hosted by Michael Semanchik and featuring California Innocence Project founder Justin Brooks, Assistant Public Defender Scott Sanders, and former Investigator Detective Gregory McKnight.
+For more on this subject, tune into the episode above, hosted by Michael Semanchik and featuring California Innocence Project founder Justin Brooks, Assistant Public Defender Scott Sanders, and former investigator Detective Gregory McKnight.

-Special thanks to our sponsor Clio – Cloud-Based Legal Technology.
+Special thanks to our sponsor, Clio – Cloud-Based Legal Technology.

 Written by: